Oil is locked down in Lloyd's of London, not the Strait of Hormuz

 5 min

 Lloyd’s List analysts recall that more than twenty ships have already suffered the effects of the war.
-The drop in transit has been such that last Wednesday only twenty-five ships sailed through the Strait of Hormuz; usually, between one hundred and fifty and two hundred passed every day.
+The drop in transit has been such that last Wednesday only twenty-five ships sailed through the Strait of Hormuz; usually, between one hundred and fifty and two hundred passed each day.

 Immediate impact